dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ## Current status

 Ventura is mostly usable on all Metal capable Macs (2012 and newer), having only a few minor known issues.
-However, 2012 Macs with Ivy Bridge currently have non-functional power management.
 A display init issue affecting the Mac Pro Late 2013 (MacPro6,1) is currently making it unable to boot Ventura, more information [here](https://github.com/acidanthera/bugtracker/issues/2126).

 Refer to [this pull request](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/999) and [this GitHub issue](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008#issue-1400530902) to see up-to-date status and information about issues with Ventura.